Salary Negotiations In a Jobvite survey, 2287 adult workers were ... | Channels for Pearson+

 Sample Size

-Sample size refers to the number of individuals included in a study or survey.
+Sample size refers to the number of individuals included in a survey or study.
 In this case, the sample size is 2287 adult workers.
-Understanding the sample size is crucial as it affects the reliability and validity of the survey results, influencing how representative the findings are of the larger population.
+Understanding sample size is crucial because it affects the reliability and validity of the survey results, as larger samples tend to provide more accurate representations of the population.

 Recommended video: